Bellemeade Green Street Project

 Project Timeline

-- 2011-2012: The Bellemeade Walkable Watershed Plan was developed by Skeo Solutions and Green Infrastructure Center.
+• 2011 – 2012: The Bellemeade Walkable Watershed Plan was developed by Skeo Solutions and Green Infrastructure Center in 2012.

-- 2016-2017: Concept plan for the Green Street was developed by 3North.
-A new bridge was installed at Bellemeade Park in 2016.
+• 2016 – 2017: A concept plan for a green street along Minefee Street was developed by 3North.
+A pedestrian bridge was installed in Bellemeade Park in 2016.

-- 2020-2021: The project team made final adjustments to the plans, secured City department approvals, and selected a contractor for installation.
+• 2020 – 2021: The project team made final adjustments to the plans, secured City department approvals, selected a contractor, and installed the green street.

 Many Thanks to our Funders